Jbleezy/BO1-Reimagined/README.md

 * Ceiling spawner zombies now fall from the ceiling quicker

 ### Hellhounds
+* Initial hellhound round always happens on round 5 or 6
 * Flaming hellhounds now deal damage to players who are close to them when they explode
 * No longer gain additional points for killing hellhounds with wonder weapons
 * Decreased 2nd hellhound round health from 900 to 800